Features & Highlights

 - Sundt had five months to remove existing bridge and build a new one in its place.
 Sundt accomplished this in 4 months

 Reconstruction of the West 7th Street Bridge in Fort Worth, Texas improved pedestrian access and safety while creating a landmark gateway between the city’s downtown and cultural district.
 The new structure features four vehicle travel lanes, a center raised median and two 10-foot-wide pedestrian walkways.
-The bridge’s signature feature are its 12 precast, post-tensioned concrete arches that run the length of the structure.
+The bridge’s signature feature is its 12 precast, post-tensioned concrete arches that run the length of the structure.
 Each arch measures 24 feet tall by approximately 160 feet long and weighs 640,000 pounds.
 Approximately 300,000 pounds of polished stainless steel within the arches and bridge superstructure are illuminated at night with embedded lighting.
 This is the only bridge structure of its kind in the world.

 Sundt employed a number of innovative approaches to minimize traffic closures during the 23-month project.
 Chief among them was the decision to construct the 12 concrete arches offsite (with Sundt’s own concrete construction crews) and then place them in pairs along either side of the old structure primarily at night.
 This approach allowed the bridge to remain open to traffic for the four months it took to build, post-tension several times and cure each arch.
 Once all of the arches were in place, the project team closed and demolished the old bridge and constructed the new one in its footprint.